nirre7/ignite-bowser-diff-purge/README.md

 - When upgrading to Ignite-Bowser >=4.6.0 there are some breaking changes in React Native please read [this blog post](https://facebook.github.io/react-native/blog/2019/07/03/version-60) and [the release changelog](https://github.com/react-native-community/releases/blob/master/CHANGELOG.md#060) for more information
 - Versions 3.1.0, 3.1.1, 3.1.2 and 3.20 was not created with Detox tests since that broke the build.
 - Version 4.14.0 was created with the Expo.
-Future versions will not have this flag set to true.

 ### How did you do this?